How to Deal with Winter and Your Laying Flock

 Winter in the northern part of the country can be quite cold.
 Your laying flock may need a little help from you to thrive during the deepest, coldest winter months.
 Let’s talk about which breeds are better suited to living in colder climates and discuss some things to watch out for during sub-zero temperatures and ways to support your flock.

 Generally speaking, breeds of chickens that have large floppy combs and a lighter body weight tend to not do at well in the colder climates.
 There are, of course, exceptions to every rule.
 With a little knowledge and preparedness, you can keep some of the Mediterranean breeds in the colder climates, but it requires some effort.
-Some of the breeds to steer away from would be the White Leghorn, Blue Andaulsian, Dorking, and Campine.
-The Swedish Flower Hen is also one that may or may not do well in the cold because of its comb, but the comb on this breed can vary from bird to bird, so I put it in the “maybe” category.
-The Cream Legbar and Frost White Legbar males may have issues with their large combs in freezing temperatures, but the females have much smaller combs and can do better.
+Some of the breeds to steer away from would be the White Leghorn, and Blue Andaulsian, The Swedish Flower Hen is also one that may or may not do well in the cold because of its comb, but the comb on this breed can vary from bird to bird, so I put it in the “maybe” category.
+The Cream Legbar Opal Legbar and Frost White Legbar males may have issues with their large combs in freezing temperatures, but the females have much smaller combs and can do better.

 Large spiked or floppy combs and wattles can be injured by frostbite in freezing temperatures.